errantmind/faf-dns-proxy/README.md

 ## Features

 - Full-duplex async design
+- Minimal parsing of DNS records to lower overhead
 - 'Shotgun' DNS queries to multiple upstream resolvers by default.
 The first reply wins.
 - Caching of DNS answers (using the TTL on the answer), with optional minimum TTL override.
 - TLS Session Caching (to avoid a full handshake when (re)connecting to upstream resolvers).